 We’ve all been there: digging through the pantry, hungry, looking for a snack that will satisfy the craving for something salty, savory and delicious.
 Lo and behold, you stumble upon a bag of partially eaten jerky that was hiding in the back and are instantly stoked.
 That moment of elation, however, quickly subsides as you realize your potential snack is hard as a rock and growing furry things.

-Refrigerate Your Beef Jerky
+Refrigerate Beef Jerky for Extended Freshness

 4 Comments